 Through our testing, analysis, and evaluation of the knowledge, skills, and abilities of applicants, we will be able to provide certification and re-certification of applicants in the field of forensic document examination.
 Our program also provides accounting and auditing (AA) continuing educational credits.

-Steps to Receiving the Forensic Intelligence Specialist FIS Certification
+Requirements for the Forensic Intelligence Specialist FIS Program

 These requirements must be met in order to apply for the Forensic Intelligence Specialist FIS program: